Savidude/introduction-to-git/README.md

 3. Commit the changes

 In git, we can give a short message describing the changes we have made.
-We call this committing.
+We call this "committing".
 This is done with the `git commit` command.

 ```bash
 $ git commit -m "Hello World program by Savidu Dias"